apache/spark/docs/sql-migration-guide-upgrade.md

   - Since Spark 3.0, `TIMESTAMP` literals are converted to strings using the SQL config `spark.sql.session.timeZone`, and `DATE` literals are formatted using the UTC time zone.
 In Spark version 2.4 and earlier, both conversions use the default time zone of the Java virtual machine.

-  - In Spark version 2.4 and earlier, the configurations of `SparkContext` are prioritized over its parent `SparkSession` when cloning it via `cloneSession()` if the same configurations are found in both `SparkContext` and the parent `SparkSession`.
-Since Spark 3.0, the configurations of a parent `SparkSession` have a higher priority.
+  - In Spark version 2.4, when a spark session is created via `cloneSession()`, the newly created spark session inherits its configuration from its parent `SparkContext` even though the same configuration may exist with a different value in its parent spark session.
+Since Spark 3.0, the configurations of a parent `SparkSession` have a higher precedence over the parent `SparkContext`.

 ## Upgrading From Spark SQL 2.3 to 2.4